sassoftware/sas-studio-custom-steps/SID - Import Lookup Table/README.md

 ## Description

-The **SID - Import Lookup Table** custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning from input data, using DCM_IMPORT_LOOKUP macro.
+The custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning (SID) from input data, using DCM_IMPORT_LOOKUP macro.
-The macro DCM_IMPORT_LOOKUP uses the lookup table name and folder path name to determine whether a lookup table already exists.
+The macro DCM_IMPORT_LOOKUP (part of SID) uses the lookup table name and folder path name to determine whether a lookup table already exists.
 If the lookup table already exists, then it is updated.
 If either the path name or lookup table name does not exist, it is created.

 ## User Interface